shivamhwp/git-acm/temp.md

 - [x] setup cli for diff apis
 - [x] github release.
 - [x] binary release.
+- [x] llama support.
+- [ ] option to choose models for the apis

 letting users choose the models will be more benificial. (set a default and let users choos.)

 think from first principles and think where there can be a problem.

 users should have at least friction as possible.

+what will be included in the v1.1.0

+- autocommit funtionality.
+- llama support.
+- maybe model options.